cjhubbs/eleventy-bliss-blog/content/08/09/watching-our-tone.md

 ---
 title: "Watching our tone"
-date: "2008-09-05T12:52:44.000"
+date: 2008-09-05T12:52:44.000
-categories:
-  - "random"
-tags:
+tags: ['politics']
-  - "christian-living"
-  - "politics"
 ---

 Over the past two weeks' political conventions I have watched most of the major speeches and then headed to my computer to check Twitter, the blogs, news sites, and online forum that I frequent.
 What has astonished me these past two weeks is the amount of bitter, vitriolic tone that has come not from the politicians (where I expect it) but from supporters of both sides.

 Now, I'm not talking about people complaining bitterly about the other side misrepresenting their candidate's positions (which both sides do).
 I'm not talking about people finding creative ways to describe their opponents' apparent inexperience or lack of qualifications.
-(Both sides do it, and [both have their share of inexperience](http://www.chrishubbs.com/2008/09/03/how-much-experience-have-presidential-and-vp-candidates-had/).)
+(Both sides do it, and [both have their share of inexperience](/08/09/how-much-experience-have-presidential-and-vp-candidates-had/).)

 I'm not talking about people you'd expect the worst from, people like Hannity and Limbaugh on the right and The Huffington Post and The Daily Kos on the left.
 I've done my best to tune all of them out for a while now.